 The deciduous forests are used by the population for shifting cultivation for three to five years at a time.
 After 10 to 20 years, a secondary forest grows on the abandoned areas.
 The trees do not seem to grow older than 100 years.

-3 Savannas (trees and grasses)
+3 Savannahs (trees and grasses)

-As mentioned, savannas are tropical ecosystems in which woody species scattered in a tropical grassland compete with grasses (◘ Fig. E-7).
+As mentioned, savannahs are tropical ecosystems in which woody species scattered in a tropical grassland compete with grasses (◘ Fig. E-7).

-Grasses and woody species are two ecologically antagonistic plant types that are usually mutually exclusive.
+Grasses and woody species are two ecologically antagonistic plant types that are usually mutually exclusive (Huntley & Walker 1982).
 Only in the tropics with summer rains and on deep loamy sands are they in ecological balance with each other.
 The antagonism is caused by the difference of 1.
 The root system and 2.
 The water balance.